htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   :macro:`JOB_EPOCH_HISTORY` for default value.

-- If a process in a job cannot be killed, perhaps because it is blocked in a shared filesystem or GPU, we no longer count that job's cpu usage in the next job that runs on that slot, when running on cgroup systems.
+- If a process in a job cannot be killed, perhaps because it is blocked in a shared filesystem or GPU, we no longer count that job's cpu and peak memory usage in the next job that runs on that slot, when running on cgroup systems.
   :jira:`2639`
+  :jira:`2647`

 - HTCondor no longer supports job execute directory encryption via ``eCryptFS``.
   This mainly effects execution points with an ``EL7`` OS.